justinyeung/AlgorithmVisualizer/README.md

-# Grid/Contour Map Pathfinding Algorithm Visualizer
+# Contour Map Pathfinding and Searching Algorithm Visualizer

 <p> <b>Visualize the most famous graph search/traversal algorithms on a grid</b></p>
 <p> <b>FInd the shortest path from a starting point to ending point</b></p>